 Orchids come in all sizes and colors, making them a favorite at home and at NYBG.
-This year our horticulturists put together Spotlight on Orchids, a display of some of our favorite orchids from our world-renowned collection—which includes over 2,000 varieties.
+Experience this year’s orchid show featuring some of our favorite orchids from our world-renowned collection—which includes over 2,000 varieties.
 Explore orchid care tips and videos and learn more about the diverse world of orchids from home.

 Orchid Care Tips

 Plant nurseries tend to have a wider variety, and the orchids are generally in better condition than those found at big box stores.